thpongue/protractor-http-mock-test/README.md

 ```

 #about
-Updating the samples from the project to meet my simplified requirement
+Updated and vastly cut down the samples from the https://github.com/atecarlos/protractor-http-mock to prototype my simplified requirement.
+Also implemented a 1-command build using gulp